Triumph-K/Triumph-K/README.md

-- 👋 Hi, I’m @Triumph-K
+- 👋 Hi, I’m Agbeko Triumph @Triumph-K
-- 👀 I’m interested in Data Science, Machine learning and Programming
+- 👀 I’m interested in Data Science, Machine learning and AI, Programming, and Computer Networking.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently reading bachelor of technology Computer Science in Ho Technical University.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...

 <!---